SoniaVadhnani/calculator-behavior/multiplication.md

 Then - Stop taking more digits.

-## Scenario: Pressing "multiply button" multiple times
+## Scenario: Pressing "multiply button" many times

 Given - The calculator is ON.

 When - I type any number
-And I press "multiply" a few times
+And I press "multiply" many times

 Then - I see multiply sign comes once.